Georgi Dimitrov: Early life

-Dimitrov was born in Kovachevtsi in present-day Pernik Province, the first of eight children, to refugee parents from Ottoman Macedonia (a mother from Bansko and a father from Razlog).
+The first of eight children, Dimitrov was born in Kovachevtsi, in present-day Pernik Province, to refugee parents from Ottoman Macedonia (a mother from Bansko and a father from Razlog).
 His father was a rural craftsman, forced by industrialisation to become a factory worker.
 His mother, Parashkeva Doseva, was a Protestant Christian, and his family is sometimes described as Protestant.
 The family moved to Radomir and then to Sofia.
-One of Georgi's brothers, Nikola, moved to Russia, joined the Bolsheviks in Odessa until he was arrested in 1908 and exiled to Siberia, where he died in 1916.
-Another brother, Konstantin, became a trade union leader but was killed in the First Balkan War in 1912.
+Several of Georgi's siblings engaged in leftist political activities.
+His brother Nikola moved to Russia and joined the Bolsheviks in Odessa.
+In 1908, Nikola was arrested and exiled to Siberia where he died in 1916.
+Georgi's brother Konstantin became a trade union leader but was killed in the First Balkan War in 1912.
 One of his sisters, Lena, married a future communist leader, Valko Chervenkov.